ch0118/p5/discussion.md

 Your team will receive a small bonus for being the first team to report a unique bug (unique determined by me).

+bool0 bool1 not not1 didn't work since there is no matching clause for #t and #f

 [ High Level Reflection ]

 In roughly 100-500 words, write a summary of your findings in working